Characterizations of symplectic polar spaces: Introduction

 Let $P$ and $\cL$ be respectively the point-set and the set of lines of $\cS$; denote by $\cLh$ the set of all hyperbolic lines of $\cS$ and put $\fL(\cS) := (\cP,\cL\cup\cLh)$.
 It is well known that $\fL(\cS)$ is a linear space (any two points are joined by a unique line).
-Obviously, $\cS$ is a subgeometry of $\fL(\cS)$, with exactly the same points as $\fL(\cS)$.
-The next characterization of symplectic polar spaces is folklore. \begin{theorem} The polar space $\cS$ is symplectic if and only if $\fL(\cS)$ is a projective space. \end{theorem}
+Obviously, $\cS$ is a full subgeometry of $\fL(\cS)$, with exactly the same points as $\fL(\cS)$.
+The next statement is folklore.

+\begin{prop} The polar space $\cS$ is symplectic if and only if $\fL(\cS)$ is a projective space. \end{prop}